EvolBioInf/mapro/README.md

 It can then be run iteratively with:

-`$ docker run -it beatrizvm/mapro -h docker`
+`$ docker run -h docker -it beatrizvm/mapro`

 Where

-`-it` runs the container in a CLI interactive mode,
+`-h` changes container's host name for easier readability (in this case to docker),
-`-h` changes container's host name for easier readability (in this case to docker)
+`-it` runs the container in a CLI interactive mode

 If you want to create a link between the docker container and your own terminal, you can add a mount flag (-v).
 This will create and link a newly made directory